orimarti/google-maps-scraper/README.md

 5. Send personalized emails to your target businesses and connect with key company personnel on LinkedIn, Facebook, and Twitter.

 <!-- **Note:** Avoid cold calling, not because it isn't effective, but because handling rejection over the phone can severely impact your confidence. -->

+### ❓ Are There Other Sources of Great Leads that I can use?

+Google Maps is heavily scraped, the competition for these leads is intense.
+Many of them might already have been contacted by your competition.

+Therefore, we suggest adopting a different approach: scrape leads from platforms like TripAdvisor.
+Leads from TripAdvisor are far less scraped compared to Google Maps, allowing you to access leads that your competition hasn't yet contacted, potentially leading to much higher closing rates.

+Also, if hotel and restaurant owners are your primary target audience, consider using TripAdvisor Leads instead of Google Maps Leads due to the lower competition.

+Our TripAdvisor Scraper allows you to easily gather contact information such as emails, phone numbers, and websites from TripAdvisor.

+Discover leads with less competition and grow your sales by checking out our [Tripadvisor Scraper here](https://github.com/omkarcloud/tripadvisor-scraper)

 ### ❓ How Does It Work?